sandeepnegi1996/ObsidianNotes/Productivity/Time-Blocking.md

 - knock out shallow work more eficiently
 - it makes you aware how you spend your time
 - when you schedule you tasks for a goal you are more likely to follow through
+- Application for pomodoro --> this can help for accountability so that we focus for that part on that particular task and we will not do anything else

 ![[Pasted image 20220417105939.png]]